LiyangSong/Advertisement-CTR-Prediction/phase2_plan.md

 2. Describe attributes basic info.
 (Liyang)
 3. Duplicate obs.
 (Liyang) - observed
 4. Missing targets.
 (Liyang) - not observed
-4. Missingness.
+5. Missingness.
 (Liyang) - not observed
-5. Identify target, numerical, categorical.
+6. Identify target, numerical, categorical.
 (Liyang) - all categorical
-6. EDA for categorical.
+7. EDA for categorical.
    - Distribution (bar plots, etc.).
 (Qian)
    - Cardinality and value counts.
 (Qian)
-7. Target encoding for categorical.
+8. Target encoding for categorical.
 (Liyang)
-8. EDA for numerical.
+9. EDA for numerical.
    - Distribution (Histogram, KDE plots, etc.).
 (Liyang)
    - Outliers detection (Box plots).
 (Liyang)
    - Correlations and associations between attributes.
 (Qian)
+   - VIF (Qian)
    - Usefulness for task (correlation with target, variability).
 (Qian)
-9. Identify the promising transformations you may want to apply.
+10. Identify the promising transformations you may want to apply.
 (Liyang, Qian)
-10. Document what you have learned.
+11. Document what you have learned.
 (Liyang, Qian)

 ## Data Preparation Plan (10/27)
+1. Create a copy (Liyang)
+2. Identify required transformations (Qian)
-1. Drop Outliers
+   - Drop Outliers - not need
-2. Missingness (fill or drop)
+   - Missingness (fill or drop) - not need
-3. Drop attributes (useless/high correlation)
-4. Discretize continuous features
+   - Discretize continuous features - not need
-5. Decompose features
+   - Decompose features - not need
-6. transformations of features
+   - Transformations of features - not need
-7. Aggregate into new features
+   - Aggregate into new features - not need
+3. Create a pipeline of transformer (Liyang)
+   - Drop duplicate obs
+   - Target Encoding
+   - Drop attributes (useless/high correlation)
-8. Feature scaling
+   - Feature scaling
-9. Document what you have learned.
+4. Document what you have learned.
 (Liyang, Qian)